World Peace Prize

 The World Peace Prize was established in 1989 by Robert L. Leggett, Suzi Leggett, and Dr. Han Min Su., and was registered the same year in Washington D.C. as the "World Peace Corps Mission, World Peace Corp Academy and World Peace Prize Awarding Council, Inc.," a non-profit missionary organization.
 The organization operates under the principles of inter-religious collaboration, and in the spirit of altruism and world peace.

 History

 Robert L. Leggett was a nine-term United States Congressman.
 While visiting Korea in 1961, he met Dr. Han Min Su who was an elder clergyman of the Korean Christian churches.
 He was also an ex-public relations officer of Pacific Air Forces, and the author of Goodbye John.
 The two men became friends, and Congressman Leggett continued to be inspired by the faithful Christians in Korea.
-Inspired by the success of the United States Peace Corps initiated by U.S. President John F. Kennedy, the two co-founded the World Peace Corp Mission as a civilian organization emulating the spirit of that program.
+Inspired by the success of the United States Peace Corps initiated by U.S. President John F. Kennedy, the two co-founded the World Peace Corp Mission as a civilian organization co-opting the name and attempting to emulate the spirit of that program.